Sulaiman2619/Knime-codeless-Al-quran/README.md

 ![Imgur](https://i.imgur.com/RcqNrXE.png)

-5.Put all the separate words together in each column of words.
+5. Put all the separate words together in each column of words.
 By using:
 * Node Document Vector